Background: why we are doing it

 As noted above, Royal Russell School has joined the Tuition Programme by providing Masterclasses to a group of 20 Year 4 pupils from New Addington schools.
 Their Headmaster, Chris Hutchinson, has always been an enthusiastic supporter of our aims and genuinely believes in social mobility.
 He says "“Royal Russell believes in giving the opportunity of success to all of its pupils and is delighted to be supporting local children and the Rowdown Foundation in this inspired initiative.”
 He is enthusiastically joined by Mrs Bannon, Deputy Head of the Junior School, and her team who have put together an exciting schedule of Masterclasses for the group.
 Their commitment to the Programme is also shown by the large bursaries and scholarships offered to five graduates of our tuition.
 As Royal Russell is the closest independent school to New Addington, they are keen to expand the relationship with the primary schools there.
 They have sent a language teacher to Rowdown Primary School to provide an extra learning opportunity for the children and, in return, Rowdown have given one of RR's trainee teachers a placement to increase their experience of the local community.
 They have also recently offered a Sports Taster Day, giving 60 New Addington children an opportunity to experience sports they might otherwise not have played.

 Croydon High School for Girls, a member of the Girls' Day Schools Trust, have also joined the list of schools helping the Foundation.
-In 2018 they provided the girls with extra lessons in the Autumn term to help boost their studies ahead of entrance exams.
+For several years now they provided the girls with extra lessons in the Autumn term to help boost their studies ahead of entrance exams.
 They also offered the girls an 8-week "Confidence Club" whereby the girls were able to gain confidence by various activities including performance poetry, debating and writing.
 These things have continued (with a hiatus for lockdown) on an annual basis.
-The Headmistress, Mrs Pattinson, is a keen supporter of the Foundation's aims: “We are extremely proud to be supporting the Rowdown Foundation in their efforts to widen educational opportunity in Croydon.
-I lead a dedicated teaching staff who are able and willing to offer their time and expertise and to work with the Rowdown Foundation to achieve their goals.”
-We will have six girls at Croydon High from September 2022, all with substantial bursaries and scholarships as well as extra help towards uniform.
+We will have 14x girls at Croydon High from September 2024, all with substantial bursaries and scholarships as well as extra help towards uniform.
 In addition, we have partnered with them on workshops in Art, Science and Drama where we organise New Addington based children (in Years 4-6) to participate in a number of after school lessons making use of Croydon High's fine facilities.

 We also thank Jonathan Wilden, Executive Headteacher of the Folio Education Trust and Jamie Bean, Headmaster of Wallington County Grammar School.
 They have provided revision lessons, welcomed visits from the boys and parents and kept us all updated on their admissions processes.
 Mr Wilden put their commitment as follows: “We are delighted to work with the Rowdown Foundation to ensure that children from disadvantaged backgrounds have the life changing opportunity of attending their local Grammar School.
 We will do as much as possible to support [the Foundation] to ensure young people and local families have the choice of selective education.”

 Whitgift School is also keen to support the Foundation.
-The number of boys offered places at Whitgift has increased over the last few years and in September 2022, this will total seven.
+The number of boys offered places at Whitgift has increased over the last few years and in September 2024, this will total ten.
 They have supported us by guaranteeing free places for our children on their excellent week-long Summer School, which is always very popular and over-subscribed.
 They always host a fascinating tour of the school before their entrance exams and many of the boys participating fall in love with their excellent facilities and the wonderful tea and cakes provided for the Q&A session afterwards.

 Woldingham School is not in Croydon (just across the border in Surrey) but it is situated not very far at all from New Addington.
 Over the years they have taken five of our graduates, many of which are on full scholarship/bursary support.
 During the pandemic lockdown, they were kind enough to donate around 20 of their laptops for us to distribute to children around Croydon to help with the switch to online learning.

 When online learning became so vital during lockdown, we were lucky enough to partner with the excellent Atom Learning to get access to their online 11+ learning platform for all our boys and girls.
 Both Trinity and Royal Russell Schools were able to use this to set work remotely for the children on the Programme.
-Even now the children are back on site, access to Atom Learning has continued and we now have 400+ Rowdown Foundation children that have or did have access to it.
-Thanks to our agreement with Atom, we are able to offer this without charge to the families, something that would normally cost up to £50 per month per child.
+Even now the children are back on site, access to Atom Learning has continued and we now have 500+ Rowdown Foundation children that have or did have access to it.
+Thanks to our agreement with Atom, we are able to offer this without charge to the families, something that would normally cost up to £50+ per month per child.
 We are so very grateful to Eliana Shahabrany and Atom Learning.

 We would also like to thank the primary schools for their co-operation: at times we have to ask them for information that we are sure they would rather have the time for other duties.
 Their enthusiasm for the Programme helps to keep us motivated.